nektos/act/README.md

 # Vars

 To run `act` with repository variables that are acessible inside the workflow via ${{ vars.VARIABLE }}, you can enter them interactively or load them from a file.
-The following options are available for providing secrets:
+The following options are available for providing github repository variables:

 - `act --var VARIABLE=somevalue` - use `somevalue` as the value for `VARIABLE`.
 - `act --var-file my.variables` - load variables values from `my.variables` file.